TheOddler/theoddler.github.io/_includes/slides/other.md

 Liquid is a water simulation in Unity.
 It runs entirely on the CPU, but is fully multithreaded so it runs very smooth.
 Check out my [Reddit post](https://www.reddit.com/r/Unity3D/comments/2a5h3q/realtime_water_simulation_v2/) for some more information, or play it [here](https://dl.dropboxusercontent.com/u/10448192/Liquid/Webplayer%20Publish%20V2%20-%20Multithreaded/Webplayer.html) if you still have the Unity webplayer installed.

+### Pokédex

+A simple Pokédex made in [Elm](http://elm-lang.org/), using [Pokéapi](http://pokeapi.co/) for all the data.
+It shows basic type information for use during a battle.
+I found other sites to show way too much information, while most of the time I only want to know which moves are super effective.
+Check it out [here](http://theoddler.github.io/pokedex/).

 {% include slide_end.html %}